pstolarz/w1-gpio-cl/README.md

   NOTE: In place of the MOSFET it's possible to use a PNP bipolar transistor with its emitter connected to `Vcc`, collector to the data wire and base to the controlling GPIO (`gpu`).
-If needed base-collector current reducing resistor shall be placed between the transistor's base and `gpu` pin.
+Current reducing resistor shall be placed between the transistor's base and `gpu` pin.

 * `rev` - if specified and the `gpu` parameter is provided, the `gpu` GPIO logic is reversed for the strong pull-up activation: GPIO in the high state